ngblaylock/documentation/ssg/eleventy.md

 ### Default Layout for Directory

 You can set a default layout for all files in a directory, such as a blog or something else.
-Unfortunately, I can't find a way to make a default layout for the entire project.
 How you do this is create a config file in the top level of the directory you want to set.
-For example, if you want all blog articles to use the same layout, set up a config in `/blog/blog.json` file.
+For example, if you want all blog articles to use the same layout, set up a config in `pages/blog/blog.json` file.

 ```json
 {